OpenMDAO/OpenMDAO/roadmaps/2022roadmap.md

 We will document the use of subproblems.
 If it becomes a common pattern, then some sort of official API for them might be warranted, but it's too early to make that call.

 We will develop training and documentation of automatic differentiation in the form of Google's `jax` as well as `sympy` and its lambdify feature.
-The ability to effectively use automatic differentiation is a prerequesite to computing second derivative information for those optimizers which can utilize it.
+The ability to effectively use automatic differentiation is a prerequisite to computing second derivative information for those optimizers which can utilize it.

 ## Large multi-point parallelism

 We've continued to push the parallel capability of OpenMDAO and are actively developing larger and larger applications.
 In 2021 we accomplished a major overhaul of some of our distributed memory API.
-As we start to push costlier applications, we're stressing the parallization capabilities that have long-existed in OpenMDAO: distributed components and parallel groups.
+As we start to push costlier applications, we're stressing the parallelization capabilities that have long-existed in OpenMDAO: distributed components and parallel groups.

 ### Goal:
 Leverage the reports system to provide better user feedback on processor utilization when running in parallel.